-The most common form of hyperthyroidism is Graves disease .
-Graves disease occurs when your own immune system produces antibodies that stimulate the thyroid gland to overproduce thyroid hormone.
+The most common form of hyperthyroidism is Graves disease.
+Graves disease is an autoimmune disorder.
+The body's own immune system produces antibodies that stimulate the thyroid gland to overproduce thyroid hormone.
 Hyperthyroidism can be the result of other conditions, such as:

 What are the risk factors for hyperthyroidism?

 What are the symptoms of hyperthyroidism?